RITlug/teleirc/docs/deploy-teleirc.rst

 The **recommended deployment method** is with `systemd <https://en.wikipedia.org/wiki/Systemd>`_.
 This method requires a basic understanding of systemd unit files.
-Create a unique systemd service for each Teleirc instance.
+Create a unique systemd service for each TeleIRC instance.

 A `provided systemd service <https://github.com/RITlug/teleirc/blob/master/misc/teleirc.service>`_ file is available.
 Add the systemd unit file to ``/usr/lib/systemd/system/`` to activate it.
-Now, ``systemctl`` can be used to control your Teleirc instance.
+Now, ``systemctl`` can be used to control your TeleIRC instance.

 Note the provided file makes two assumptions:

 - Using a dedicated system user (e.g. ``teleirc``)
-- Teleirc config files located at ``/usr/lib64/teleirc/`` (i.e. files inside Teleirc repository)
+- TeleIRC config files located at ``/usr/lib64/teleirc/`` (i.e. files inside TeleIRC repository)

 ***